 To provide an example of what diversification would look like for different investment budgets, see the table below:

 If I were a beginner to the dividend growth investment strategy, or if I had ~$10,000 or less to invest in dividend-paying companies, I would stick to only blue-chip dividend stocks.

 As discussed previously, through targeting large market cap dividend stocks, you will be able to get an impressive amount of diversification.
 Companies with large market caps have a lot of different lines of businesses within their own niches.
 Even if you were to own three large market cap dividend stocks, you would essentially have a sort of mutual-fund effect with a pretty diversified portfolio.

 When you invest in a large market cap dividend-paying company, you should ensure that it has exposure to the international markets.
-The emerging markets, especially in India, and in the future, Africa, are going to be hugely profitable for those dividend-paying companies who have an international presence.
+The emerging markets, especially in India, and in the future, Africa, may very well increase profitability for those dividend-paying companies who have an international presence.

 With larger investment budgets, and after purchasing large blue-chip stocks that are at a fair price, I would begin investing in mid-large cap stocks.
 Personally, I wouldn't invest in a $3 billion dollar market cap or lower company, to minimize risk and to ensure sustainable dividends.